-Tarquin’s Dry Gin from Southwestern Distillery in Wadebridge is the first Cornish gin for over a century and won Gold at the prestigious International Wine and Spirits Awards (IWSC) in 2014, the year it launched.
+Tarquin’s Dry Gin from Southwestern Distillery in Wadebridge, the first Cornish gin for over a century, won Gold at the prestigious International Wine and Spirits Awards (IWSC) in 2014, the year it launched.

 Distiller Tarquin Leadbetter gave up life behind a desk to pursue a career in distilling, the result is Tarquin’s Dry Gin and intriguingly, a Cornish Pastis (no, not pasties).
-As the name suggests it’s in the London Dry style, but Tarquin told me “I tried to create something familiar but at the same time slightly different, a nod to the classic London Dry gins that I love (and perhaps my subconscious was utterly unable to ignore) – but the aim was to create something a little bit more modern, and unique.”
+As the name suggests it’s in the London Dry style, but Tarquin told me “I tried to create something familiar but at the same time slightly different, a nod to the classic London Dry gins that I love, but the aim was to create something a little bit more modern, and unique.”

-On the nose, Tarquin’s is a balance of citrus and juniper and that is mirrored in the flavour with piney juniper notes leading into bright citrus flavours, with a hint of orange blossom.
-The finish is dry and savoury with a hint of peppery warmth.
+On the nose, Tarquin’s is a balance of citrus and juniper, that is matched in the flavour.
+Piney juniper notes lead into bright citrus flavours, with a hint of orange blossom.
+The finish is dry, savoury with a lengthy finish..

 Tarquin’s Dry Gin makes a brilliant gin and tonic (I garnished mine with fresh lime peel and edible violets) and a magnificent Aviation cocktail where the citrus notes worked well against the maraschino liqueur.
 A lovely gin that you should definitely try!

 County of Origin: UK